Yunabell-VU/software-containerization-practice/README.md

 mongo-secret                    Oppaque              2      43m
 sh.helm.release.v1.outlets.v1   helm.sh/release.v1   1      43m
 ```

+**Related yaml fiels:**

+selfsigned-cluster-issuer.yaml -> a self-signed cluster issuer

+root-ca.yaml -> send request to the selfsigned-cluster-issuer to create a root certificate.
+The root certificate is stored in root-ca-secret.

+outlets-issuer.yaml -> the issuer which sign the ingress certificate request using the root certificate

+webapp-ingress.yaml -> send certificate request to the outlets-issuer to create a certificate for the webapp ingress.
+The certificate is stored in my-ingress-cert

 After all the workloads are up and running, check whether you can access the webapp via:
 ```shell